timothyravis/timothyravis.github.io/content/about.md

 draft: true
 ---

 Tim is an urban planner and geographer with an interest in technology, representation, and value, particularly in the context of international development programming in Indonesia.
 He's also data- and compsci-curious, both as a practitioner and a critic.
-He will study development sociology at Cornell University beginning in 2021 ([Curriculum Vitae][1]).
+He will begin a PhD in development sociology at Cornell University beginning in 2021 ([Curriculum Vitae][1]).
 You can find him on [LinkedIn][2], [Academia.edu][3], [Github][4], [Twitter][5], and [Instagram][6].

 [Bahasa Indonesia][7]